vanchee/containers-sydsummit-workshop-2019/README.md

 Step1 : Setting up the workshop environment (Cloud9)
 Step2 : Trigger clusters creation either ECS or EKS ( CFN Templates for ECS / EKS available)
 Step3 : Build your Docker image and push it to container repository (ECR)
-Step4 : Choose either ECS(with Fargate) or EKS (Elastic container serices for Kubernetes)
+Step4 : Choose either ECS(with Fargate) or EKS (Elastic container serices for Kubernetes) to deploy your containers

 ### ECS Learning Path